machinerohan/astronomical-db/SPEC.md

 child sub-categories indented beneath them (standard forum index pattern), each showing its unread/recent thread count.

+Because a category (like `nebulae-clusters`) can map to multiple object types (e.g., `nebula`, `planetary_nebula`, `open_cluster`), the 1:N mapping is stored in a junction table: `category_entry_types`.
+When a user views a category, the sidebar uses an `IN()` clause against this junction table to filter catalogue entries relevant to that category.
+This avoids slow `LIKE` string matching and normalizes the data.

-When a thread is created in a category that has an `entry_type`, the system automatically links the thread to that catalogue type.
+When a thread is created in a category that has mapped entry types, the system automatically links the thread to that catalogue type context.
 This includes both parent categories (regular discussion) and their proposal sub-categories (proposal threads).
 No dropdown picker needed.

 A thread in a proposal sub-category is always a proposal thread — the category determines the proposal type context, though the `proposal_type`